-Since a dividend and a foreign dividend are specifically included in gross income under paragraph (k) of the definition of the term "gross income", whether of a capital nature or not, their exclusion from section 9C(2) is technically unnecessary.
+Since a dividend and a foreign dividend are included in gross income under either the opening words of the definition of the term "gross income" in section 1(1), or through paragraph (k) of the special inclusions to that definition, which apply whether an amount is of a capital nature or not, their exclusion from section 9C(2) is technically unnecessary.
 Nevertheless, their exclusion from being deemed to be of a capital nature does emphasise that such dividends and foreign dividends do remain gross income, and hence will not form part of proceeds for CGT purposes.